Vida-1/reading-notes/class-06.md

 [!Image](/img/Domtree.jpg)

 #### [Understanding the problem domain is the hardest part of programming](http://simpleprogrammer.com/2013/07/15/understanding-the-problem-domain-is-the-hardest-part-of-programming)
-The author describes the dream situation of having a clear and detailed spec sheet at one point in his history as a programmer, unfortunately though understanding the problem completely from the beginning is important to being able to more efficiently generate code, it does not seem to be the case anymore. <char &#128532;>
+The author describes the dream situation of having a clear and detailed spec sheet at one point in his history as a programmer, unfortunately though understanding the problem completely from the beginning is important to being able to more efficiently generate code, it does not seem to be the case anymore. &#128532;

 #### [What’s the difference between primitive values and object references in JavaScript?](https://betterprogramming.pub/intermediate-javascript-whats-the-difference-between-primitive-values-and-object-references-e863d70677b)
 No takeaways from this one.